Welcome to the Adventure Teaching Blog!

 Are you new to Korea?
 Have you been here for a few years?
 Either way, we’ve found these useful websites in Korea to be super helpful in planning nights out, weekends away, or exotic trips out of the country.
 We hope this list will assist you as you create memories overseas!
 Social Movie showtimes in [...]

-A free apartment?!
+Accommodation in Korea A free apartment?!
 Say what??
 You’re coming to Korea soon and you want to know where you are going to stay for the next year, right?
+Wouldn’t you want to know more about your accommodation in Korea?
 Sadly, you won’t get an address before you arrive.
-You also won’t see pictures or get a list of what will be waiting for you – unless you’re in touch [...]
+You also won’t see pictures or get a list [...]

-Located just west of Seoul, Incheon is the 3rd largest city in Korea with a population of 3 million people.
+China Town in Incheon Located just west of Seoul, Incheon is the 3rd largest city in Korea with a population of 3 million people.
 Nestled right next to Incheon Station is the bustling, historic, lively center of China Town.
 It was founded in 1883, right around the time that Incheon Port opened.
-Trust us – it’s worth a day [...]
+Trust us – [...]